 The latest version has a greater number of flex grooves, improving the flexibility of the shoe.
 This is especially true in the forefoot area.
 Additionally, the flex grooves are deeper to serve the same purpose- increased flexibility.

-The material used in the upper, called Air Mesh Fabric, is also highly breathable and allows air to flow through your shoe so it dries quickly and prevent moisture-related issues like blisters
+The material used in the upper, called Air Mesh Fabric, is also highly breathable and allows air to flow through your shoe so it dries quickly and prevents moisture-related issues like blisters and hot spots.

 There are fewer 3D overlays in the Launch 4, and the remaining overlays have been moved into new positions on the shoe.
 This has made the toe box more flexible, which for some users, has provided greater comfort.

 Although the tongue is thick, the laces are also thick, which helps to keep the tongue in place.
 The thick tongue also helps to prevent chafing caused by too-tight lacing.

 The well-fitted upper keeps debris out of your shoe, and the padded tongue protects the top of your foot from chafing that can be caused by shoelaces.